 Kathleen has a communications background, with a Bachelor of Science degree in Public Relations from the University of Florida, and an MBA from George Mason University.

-As vice president of AAA Travel, Sutherland directs development and implementation of products and processes that positively differentiate AAA’s position and value in the travel services industry.
-Sutherland oversees all AAA Travel operations, including relations with suppliers and partners, and deployment of travel-related technologies and programs, travel content and publications, Official Appointment and Diamond Ratings programs and digital transformation.
+As senior vice president of AAA Travel and Publishing, Sutherland directs development and implementation of products and processes that positively differentiate AAA’s position and value in the travel services industry.
+Sutherland oversees all AAA Travel and Publishing operations, including relations with suppliers and partners, deployment of travel-related technologies and programs, travel content and publications, Official Appointment and Diamond Ratings programs and digital transformation.

-Sutherland currently serves on the Royal Caribbean International Travel Advisory Board, Pleasant Holidays AAA Travel Advisory Group, The Travel Corporation Advisory Group and has served on numerous AAA committees and industry boards, including the AAA Disney Travel Advisory Council and AAA Member Choice Vacations Board.
+Sutherland currently serves on the Royal Caribbean International Travel Advisory Board, Pleasant Holidays AAA Travel Advisory Group, The Travel Corporation Advisory Group and has served on numerous AAA committees and other industry boards, including the AAA Disney Travel Advisory Council and AAA Member Choice Vacations Board.

 Sutherland holds a Master of Arts degree in education and a Bachelor of Arts degree in history and sociology from Assumption College.

 including hotel and restaurant inspections, along with supplier and